-- (i) Possible ground state degeneracy of FQH systems on annular regions adjacent to superconducting (and/or ferromagnetic) phases has been argued for in [172].
-While the formulas differ, it may be noteworthy that also in our situation the open annulus (namely the sphere with 2 punctures) models a situation where the magnetic field is expelled away from the annulus (namely at the punctures, cf. Fig. F), as is the case for (type I) superconducting materials. - (ii) Further fractionalization of FQH anyons into pairs of constituents [266] has been discussed as a candidate description of certain filling fractions (called "Gaffnian states" [253]), in particular to explain non-abelian representations [287].
+(i) Possible ground state degeneracy of FQH systems on annular regions adjacent to superconducting (and/or ferromagnetic) phases has been argued for in [179].
+While the formulas differ, it may be noteworthy that also in our situation the open annulus (namely the sphere with 2 punctures) models a situation where the magnetic field is expelled away from the annulus (namely at the punctures, cf. Fig. F), as is the case for (type I) superconducting materials.

-$^{^{23}}$ We are tacitly using the conformal invariance of the edge mode field to identify our annulus with a cylinder, as usual (cf. [265, Fig. 48]).
+23We are tacitly using the conformal invariance of the edge mode field to identify our annulus with a cylinder, as usual (cf. [273, Fig. 48]).

-(iii) Therefore, the prediction of 2-Cohomotopical flux quantization as per Rem.
+- (ii) Further fractionalization of FQH anyons into pairs of constituents [274] has been discussed as a candidate description of certain filling fractions (called "Gaffnian states" [261]), in particular to explain non-abelian representations [295]. - (iii) Therefore, the prediction of 2-Cohomotopical flux quantization as per Rem.
 3.52 agrees qualitatively with expectations in the literature, but the details differ and may be experimentally discernible.